folio-org/mod-data-export-worker/README.md

 AWS configuration (AWS_URL, AWS_REGION, AWS_BUCKET, AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY) of the permanent storage,
 one need to configure the environment settings for s3 subpathes (S3_SUB_PATH, S3_LOCAL_SUB_PATH).
 Typically, these options must specify a separate pathes.
-It is also necessary to specify variable COMPOSE_WITH_AWS_SDK to determine if AWS S3 is used as files storage.
+It is also necessary to specify variable S3_IS_AWS to determine if AWS S3 is used as files storage.
 By default this variable is `false` and means that MinIO server is used as files storage.
 This value should be `true` if AWS S3 is used as storage.

 | Name                                              | Default value                 | Description                                                                                                                                                                                           |